Thank You to Our Local Sponsors

 ▪️ Empty all garbage cans, litter boxes, and anything that could smell.
 If the A/C goes out and the house gets warm, smells get worse.

-▪️ Line your windowsills and door frames with towels, even with a good seal the pressure and wind can cause water to come inside.
+▪️ Line the bottom frames of your windows and doors with towels, even with a good seal the pressure and wind can cause water to come inside.

 ▪️ Close blinds and curtains – if windows break the covering can help keep glass from spreading.
 (Taping windows provides no protection and wastes time.)